19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Morale.md

 ## Breaking Points

 Breaking points are situations in [Combat](../Combat/Combat.md) that trigger a morale [Check](../Core%20Procedures/Check.md).
-The defaults are:
+They are:

 - A solo monster (or NPC) going below [Half](../Core%20Procedures/Half.md) HP
 - A group losing [Half](../Core%20Procedures/Half.md) their members
 - A group losing their leader ([Unconscious](../Conditions/Unconscious.md) or [Dying](../Conditions/Dying.md) counts as losing too)
+- Anything else the GM deems could break morale

 ## Enemy Morale